 Endoscopy; if your blood tests indicate coeliac disease, your doctor may advise an endoscopy to view your small intestine and to take a small tissue sample (biopsy) to analyze for damage to the villi.

 Homeopathy is well known as the holistic system of medicines.
 By adopting theory of individualization and holistic approach, homeopathy has potential to treat the genetic and auto immune diseases also.
-By adopting these laws of homeopathy Dr Chaudhary has done miracles in treating autoimmune disease like celiac.
+By adopting these laws of homeopathy Dr Choudhary has done miracles in treating autoimmune disease like celiac.
 According to him it is better to start homeopathic medicine as early as the parents come to know that their child is suffering from celiac disease.
-Dr Chaudhary is highly experienced in treating the genetic and autoimmune disease like celiac disease.
+Dr Choudhary is highly experienced in treating the genetic and autoimmune disease like celiac disease.
 His advice to parents of celiac disease is to keep patience while taking homeopathic medicine is it takes long time to treat any genetic and autoimmune disease.
 At present Dr Choudhary is the Homeopathy doctor for coeliac disease to treating number of coeliac children and he strongly recommends homeopathy for celiac disease.